 Many of the characters and races from the Cerberus Daily News "reports" are considered to be ghosts.
 The only one who ever showed up on screen was Tela Vasir, while two turians from a long-running storyline were briefly mentioned -but not seen- in the aforementioned DLC.

 Until the Lab Rat digital comic, that is, which completely centers around him and gives more insight into his backstory.
 His name is Doug Rattmann, and his schizophrenia actually helped him escape GLaDOS - he always suspected she'd try to kill them, so when she did, he was prepared.
-His scrawlings serve as art therapy, and his only companion seems to be the spirit of his "dead" Weighted Companion Cube.
+His scrawlings serve as art therapy, and his only companion is the "spirit" (really a hallucinated voice) of his "dead" Weighted Companion Cube.

 Wizardry: Tale of the Forsaken Land features 'The Great Warrior Otto' who leaves many rather helpful messages throughout the dungeon in poor handwriting, but you never actually meet him.